 Anecdotal evidence from the fields provides a further glimpse into just how common these occurrences are.
-According to an Equal Employment Opportunity Commission lawyer reporting on farm worker women in Fresno, CA: "We were told that hundreds, if not thousands, of women had to have sex with supervisors to get or keep jobs and/or put up with a constant barrage of grabbing and touching and propositions for sex by supervisors."
+According to the study "No Free Pass to Harass", an Equal Employment Opportunity Commission lawyer reported on farm worker women in Fresno, CA: "We were told that hundreds, if not thousands, of women had to have sex with supervisors to get or keep jobs and/or put up with a constant barrage of grabbing and touching and propositions for sex by supervisors."

 Women resort to dressing like men in order to reduce chances of these unwanted, unsolicited advances.
-In one company, farm worker women refer to the field as the "fil de calzon", or "field of panties", because so many women have been raped by supervisors there.
+In the same study, farm worker women refer to the field where they worked as the "fil de calzon", or "field of panties", because so many women have been raped by supervisors there.

 These incidents of sexual harassment are exacerbated by documentation status.
 For instance, fear of being reported to immigration authorities can make women hesitant to report violations of their rights.
-According to the Southern Poverty Law Center, "[Undocumented women] are often the primary caregivers for children, making them less likely to asset their rights for fear of being fired or, worse, being deported and separated from their families.
+According to the Southern Poverty Law Center:

+"[Undocumented women] are often the primary caregivers for children, making them less likely to asset their rights for fear of being fired or, worse, being deported and separated from their families.
 And because of their fear of being reported to immigration authorities, they are reluctant to report wage violations, sexual violence or gender discrimination, or to take legal action to stop it."

 Undocumented farm worker women also generally earn minimum wage or less, have no health insurance, and receive no sick or vacation days, in addition to the other challenges they face.
+As the "Me Too" movement gained momentum in 2017, the voices of more low-wage working women were heard across the country.
+This included farm worker women, especially through the Alianza Nacional de Campesinas and the Coalition of Immokalee Workers Harvest without Violence campaign.

-Violation of Rights and Reproductive Rights
+Violation of Reproductive Rights